 French train tickets and Eurostar tickets online

-All French train tickets can also be ordered online - and even printed
+All French train tickets can be ordered online - and even

-out on your own computer as an e-ticket, like plane tickets.
+out on your own computer as an e-ticket, or stored

 provides city-centre to city-centre high speed train services between